Resort

 Can you arrange transfers from Cebu City or the airport to Eskapo Verde?

 Yes we can.
 This is very practical if you are travelling with a group or are arriving at inconvenient hours.
-As a guideline a car pickup from the airport (suitable for 1-3 people) costs around P3,300 and a van suitable for up to nine guests is P4,800.
-Please contact us and we’ll give you a specific quotation.
+As a guideline a car pickup from the airport (suitable for 1-3 people) costs around P3,000 and a van suitable for up to nine guests is P5,000.
+Please contact us and we’ll give you a specific quotation

 Do you rent motorbikes?

-No, we have no motorbikes to rent however we have contacts with local partners and can help you to arrange this.
-Your foreign licence is valid for 3 months on a tourist visa but please make sure that it is also valid to drive for motorcycle or motor scooters.
+No, we have no motorbikes to rent however we have contacts with local partners and can help you to arrange this

 Getting from Cebu City to Eskapo Verde?

 • From the South Bus Terminal in Cebu take a yellow Ceres line bus (every 30 minutes).
 Get a ticket to Barangay Bugas, Badian.
-Cost is about P180 (ordinary) or P220 air-con and takes around 4 hours.
-The first bus to us leaves at 1am, the last bus around 8pm.
-There are air-con buses running from 4am until 6pm.
-Bus schedules from Cebu
+Cost is about P130 (ordinary) or P150 air-con and takes around 4 hours.
+The last bus to us leaves the bus terminal around 8pm

-• When you get to Moalboal (about 6km north of us, 5 minutes on the bus) ask the conductor to let you off at Eskapo Verde or at PD Road in Bugas.
+• When you get to Moalboal (about 5km north of us, 5 minutes on the bus) ask the conductor to let you off at PD Road in Bugas.
 Our access road is opposite and signposted.
 Follow the signs and you’re here 🙂

 Getting from Dumaguete to Eskapo Verde?

 • From Dumaguete City take a jeepney or a taxi to Sibulan Pier.
 The ferries run every hour and the trip takes 25 minutes.
 Note that when winds are high the ferries stop running.
-You may still be able to cross the Tanon Straits from Tampi which is 30 minutes north of Sibulan
+You may still be able to cross the Tanon Straits from Tampi which is around 30 minutes north of Sibulan and has larger vechile ferries

-• from the ferry pier get a 5 minute tricycle ride to the Bato bus terminus and find the Cebu via Barili bus.
+• from the ferry pier get a 5 minute tricycle ride to the Bato bus terminus and find Cebu via Barili bus.
 Get a ticket to Bugas, Badian.
-Note that the last bus on this route leaves around 7pm
+Note that the last bus on this route leaves around 7pm (this time is variable, do not leave it to the last trip!)

 Getting from Eskapo Verde to Kawasan Falls?

 It’s very easy!
 If you want to go canyoneering then we can arrange a tour with our local partner which includes pickup and return to Eskapo.
-It is no longer possible to just visit the Falls due to damage caused by Typhoon Odette in 2021.
-If you want to arrange your own canyoneering trip then the easiest way is to hop on any of the Ceres or Metrolink buses passing our entrance and get a ticket to Kawasan.
-The bus will drop you at the church in Matutinao which is right by the entrance to the falls, there will be many people offering you canyoneering trips.
-Note that the prices are fixed by local government, anyone offering less than the standard P1500 per head will be giving you less . . . !
+If you just want to visit the Falls then the easiest (and cheapest!) way is to hop on any of the Ceres or Metrolink buses passing our entrance and get a ticket to Kawasan.
+The bus will drop you at the church in Matutinao which is right by the entrance to the falls.
 To come back just wave down any bus heading north in the direction of Cebu.
 Fare is P20-25 per head.

 Getting from Oslob to Eskapo Verde?